inspiringdev/inspiringdev/README.md

 🔍 Curious about Open Source & Modern Frameworks<br>
 💡 Thrive on solving challenging real-world problems<br>
 ⚡ Enjoy experimenting with new frameworks & tools<br>
-🌍 Excited to build impactful solution that make a difference<br>
+🌍 Excited to build impactful solutions that make a difference<br>

 <p align="left">